carpentries-incubator/open-science-with-r/_episodes/07-making-functions-r.md

 - "Understand how a function in R is structured."
 - "Be able to name the advantages of creating functions."
 - "Be able to execute a vectorised operation using a function and a vector."
+- "Understand that for loops can be replaced by vectorised operations."
 keypoints:
 - "A function in R consist of a name, one or several arguments, a body and an execution environment."
 - "Functions can avoid code repetition and their associated mistake."